WNTZ-TV: Unique station characteristics

 WNTZ's broadcasting is a loosely defined "network" of one main transmitter and two translator transmitters that serve residents in three television markets—Alexandria (the DMA that is officially rated by Nielsen Media Research); the southernmost portion of the Monroe, Louisiana–El Dorado, Arkansas market (where the station's main transmitter tower is located); and the westernmost portion of the Jackson market (the location of Natchez, the station's city of license assigned by the Federal Communications Commission (FCC)).

 Despite being licensed to Natchez, WNTZ is not carried on cable or satellite there.
-Cable One, which services the Natchez, MS–Vidalia, LA area, carries Jackson's Fox affiliate WDBD (and other Jackson stations) for the Natchez side of its service area.
+Sparklight, which services the Natchez, MS–Vidalia, LA area, carries Jackson's Fox affiliate WDBD (and other Jackson stations) for the Natchez side of its service area.
 WNTZ is carried on the Vidalia side.
 This is despite Natchez and Vidalia being served by the same cable headend (PSID #003002).

 Attempts to broadcast news

-WNTZ aired news updates during its first incarnation in the mid 1980s.
+WNTZ aired news updates during its first incarnation in the mid-1980s.
 When it returned to the air in 1991, the station did not broadcast newscasts.

 In August 2007, WNTZ debuted Fox News Louisiana AM in Alexandria to counter KALB and KLAX's national morning shows.
 Produced out of sister station WGMB in Baton Rouge, the newscast featured "local" news segments and eight weather updates an hour.
 Even though Fox News Louisiana AM was more "localized", content direct from the Alexandria area rarely aired.
 On December 2, 2008, WGMB canceled the newscast due to cost-saving measures.
 The station has not aired any locally produced newscasts since; however, since becoming a Nexstar property, WNTZ airs weather and brief news capsules produced by sister station KLFY of Lafayette.
 In late 2022, WNTZ began simulcasting NewsNation's Early Morning and Morning in America news programs from 5 to 9 a.m.